 "Nothing."

 Nick shook his head.
-"There is something else."
+"There's something else."

 Greg faltered.
 "I want to be left alone."

-Greg shrugged.
+Greg played with the saltshaker.
 "Not much."

 "Are you unhappy?"